 Lean manufacturing requires finding solutions aimed at eliminating waste.
 It reduces production time and costs in warehouses and distribution centers by focusing on value-added tasks.
-The core concept behind lean manufacturing is a valuable strategy to increase the bottom line while speeding up the rate of production.
+The story behind lean and the core concept behind it is a valuable strategy to increase the bottom line while speeding up the rate of production.
 The concept was molded by leading scientists, industrial engineers, and innovative organizations.

 Robotic solutions have made a tremendous impact on lean manufacturing.
 To understand the business impacts of automated mobile solutions and their role within lean manufacturing, it’s important to review the origins of lean manufacturing.

 In 1779, Eli Whitney agreed to deliver 10,000 muskets to the U.S. Army within a year – an unheard-of feat at the time.
 Whitney did not meet his deadline, but he did produce the rifles in record time by making the muskets out of compatible parts that could be easily mass produced and replaced.
 Interchangeable parts standardized the manufacturing process and got rid of extraneous steps, enabling unskilled workers to make and repair weapons quickly at a fraction of the price.